-- Asserting renter rights under local, state or federal law.
+- Asserting tenant rights under local, state or federal law.

 To use this defense, your landlord does not have to have necessarily initiated a formal eviction.
-The retaliatory eviction defense can apply even if your landlord suddenly raises your rent, refuses to renew your month-to-month lease, prevents you from accessing a part of the rental property or turns off utilities like gas, water or electric.
-Courts will generally assume eviction was retaliatory if the landlord takes action against you within a certain time period, typically 60 days to one year from your instigating action.
+The retaliatory eviction defense can apply also if your landlord suddenly raises your rent, refuses to renew your month-to-month lease, prevents you from accessing a part of the rental property, or turns off utilities like gas, water, or electricity.
+Courts will generally assume eviction was retaliatory if the landlord takes action against you within a certain time period.